saurab86/saurab86/README.md

 <h1 align="center">Hi 👋, I'm Saurav</h1>
-<h3 align="center">A Data Engineer, adept at constructing resilient data infrastructure and executing streamlined data pipelines and a passionate frontend and backend developer from Nepal.
-Love to code.</h3>
+<h3 align="center">A Data Engineer, adept at constructing resilient data infrastructure and executing streamlined data pipelines with experience in  cloud services and big data technologies such as AWS, Azure, Spark and RDBMs.
+Highly proficient in programming languages such as Python, Java, C++, PySpark and SQL, and have a deep understanding of data warehousing , relational database systems, analyzing and transforming data, maintaining ETL/ELT workflows and also have expertise in web scraping and scraping tools.
+Some of my major achievements include the automation of the ETL pipelines of different departments and verticals of the company on Internal Analytics.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=saurab86&label=Profile%20views&color=0e75b6&style=flat" alt="saurab86" /> </p>

-- 🌱 I’m currently learning **Python and NodeJS**

-- 💬 Ask me about **Flutter, Dart, Java, Firebase and Python**

 - 👨‍💻 All of my projects are available at [github.com/saurab86](github.com/saurab86)